2015 REVISED CONSTITUTION OF THE PAN-AFRICAN SOCIETY OF CARDIOLOGY (PASCAR)

 SECTION 6: TENURE OF COUNCIL MEMBERS

-Members of Council (except for the Editor and the President) shall relinquish his/her post at the end of a four-year term, but shall be eligible for re-election into the Council for a subsequent term.
+Each member of Council except the editor shall relinquish his post at the end of a four year term, and shall not be eligible for re-election into that post until he has been out of office for four years.

 The tenure of office of the Editor shall be determined by Congress acting on the advice of the Council.